Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 2 Part 1 (Nolu)

 Suddenly I'm awake, coughing.
 My mouth is full of something.
 I cough, each breath in is a painful dry wheeze.
 I can't think of anything but trying to breathe.
 After enough coughing to send stars across my vision, my sense returns and I take some shaky breaths, grateful for the painless air.
 There is a small pile of sand and spit on the ground in front of me and a ray of morning sunlight pokes through the top of the cave directly above me.
 I stand onto unsteady legs and take a closer look at the small hole.
 A bit of sand showers down as the sand above shifts.
 The rock is riddled with pores. *Kmudvan*.
 The little worms of the desert, rock eaters.
+Even the caves succumb to the desert's appetite.

+I pack up my things, thank the cave for its protection, and

 ## Translations